Peter Kurz: Political career

-Since January 2009, Peter Kurz has been on the board of trustees of the European Society of Young Academics (Europäische Jungakademiker-Gesellschaft).
 In December 2014, Mannheim was awarded the title UNESCO City of Music.
 The application was particularly championed by Kurz.

-In 2018, Kurz was elected President of the Baden-Wuerttemberg Association of German Cities (Städtetag Baden-Württemberg) and voted into the steering committee of the Association of German Cities (Städtetag Deutschland).
+In 2018, Kurz was elected President of the Baden-Wuerttemberg Association of German Cities (Städtetag Baden-Württemberg) and voted into the steering committee of the Association of German Cities (Städtetag Deutschland), he accompanied these tasks until 3 August 2023.

-Since April 2019, Kurz has chaired the Carlo-Schmid Foundation (Carlo-Schmid-Stiftung).

 European and international activities

-From April 2018 to January 2020, Peter Kurz represented the German Cities in the European Committee of the Regions (CoR).
-He has been a deputy member since January 2020.
+From April 2018 to January 2020, Kurz represented the German Cities in the European Committee of the Regions (CoR).
+He has been a deputy member from January 2020.